qmtran/openstack-labs/lab-00/README.md

         Of course, you might be using PuTTy to perform the above command.
 Regardless of how you start an SSH session with jumper, bash should look like this now: `[centos@jumper ~]`

-  0. Add controller internal IP to jumper /etc/hosts
+  0. Log into controller and learn the internal IP address

       From jumper, issue the following command to log into the controller.
 If prompted, respond with 'yes' to import the new key.